Tor circuit fingerprinting defenses using adaptive padding: An adaptive padding framework for Tor

-After verifying that fingerprinting of client-side onion circuits is indeed possible, we set course to fixing it.
-We believe that adaptive padding methods can offer solid protection against this class of attacks, and we identified the WTF-PAD system\cite{wtfpad} as a padding framework that suits the Tor architecture well.

-We designed an extensible padding framework inspired by WTF-PAD and implemented it into the Tor codebase.
-The Tor padding framework has been merged into upstream Tor since the \emph{0.4.0.1-alpha} release.
+After confirming that fingerprinting onion connections is indeed possible, we started experimenting with padding defenses by designing an extensible adaptive padding framework based on WTF-PAD \cite{wtfpad}.
+We then implemented it and our padding framework has been merged into upstream Tor since the \emph{0.4.0.1-alpha} release.
 We have also written detailed developer documentation that can be used by researchers to design and experiment with padding defenses in Tor\cite{tor-circ-padding-docs}.
+Since its creation, our framework has been used to protect against website fingerprinting\cite{tobias} and we envision that it can also be used to build defenses against guard discovery and other correlation attacks\cite{guardsets}.